BlogPSUs

 7. Depending on the division you have been put in, you may get chances to travel to other ISRO centers, especially SDSC-SHAR, the only launch port.

-9. One gets to be a part of all the missions that ISRO launches and the success of every mission will make you feel prouder as your service is towards the nation
+9. One gets to be a part of all the missions that launch, and the success of every mission will make you feel prouder as your service is towards the nation

-10. The work environment is less hostile and less competitive compared to any private company.
-But those who’ll expect the usual “sit-back-and-relax” type environment what is seen in many other Govt. organizations, a severe shock is awaiting them.
+10. The work environment is less hostile and less competitive than that of any private company.
+But those who expect the usual “sit-back-and-relax” type environment what as seen in many other Govt organizations, a severe shock is awaiting them.